 Become a Phlebotomist

-Most blood draws are performed by phlebotomists.
-The procedure they use is called venipuncture.
-The blood is then analyzed by laboratory technicians, and the results are used by physicians to make a diagnosis.
+Most blood draws are performed by phlebotomists, who use venipuncture.
+Laboratory technicians analyze the blood, and physicians use the results to make a diagnosis.

 Kimmy Gustafson